qasemyq/Sql/README.md

 # Sql server
-Hospital Management System project using microsoft sql server(2014)
+Infirmary administration is a databse project to store patiants statistics using microsoft sql server(2014)